AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

   * Might be the most terrible idea out of this list.
 However, I will not stop game designers from making their games look "smart".

-    * You're basically doing a lot of exploration before it can hit a single player.
-Once that particular location is marked as "getting reward", it will might overfocus on it.
+    * The model will likely do a lot of exploration before it can hit a single player.
+Once that particular location is marked as "reward location", the model will might overfocus on it.

+    * The upside is that if your map has terrains and structures, the model may will learn to corner and "trap" players to certain locations.

 ## AI Players